What The Body Remembers: Letters Never Sent

 It took seven and a half years to step back onto a trail.

-But when I stopped comparing myself to the old version of me, something shifted.
-The trail wasn't asking me to prove anything.
-It wasn't keeping score.
+When I stopped comparing myself to the old version of me, something shifted.
+The trail wasn’t asking me to prove anything.
+It wasn’t keeping score.
 It simply welcomed me back, at whatever pace I could manage.

-Reentry isn't a single dramatic return.
-It's a rhythm.
+Reentry isn’t a single dramatic return.
+It’s a rhythm.
 Every time illness knocks me out, every time grief flattens me, there comes a moment when I try again.
+Sometimes it’s stepping onto a trail.
+Sometimes it’s sitting at my desk after months of brain fog.
+Sometimes it’s just making breakfast without resentment.

-This week I'm in a flare.
+This week I’m in a flare.
 Five days down.
-The pain is excruciating—the same ER-level intensity that's been constant for ten years.
+The pain is excruciating — the same ER-level intensity that’s been constant for ten years.

 Grief and gratitude don't take turns.
 They coexist.
 Some mornings I wake grateful for breath and movement.
 Other mornings I wake to pain so severe I wish I hadn't woken at all.